Below is a summary of what this means for people residing in or visiting the region.

-- keep your distance from groups of people you don’t know
+- keep a safe distance from people you don’t know while out.

 Controls at the borders remain for those entering New Zealand, including health screening and testing for all arrivals, and mandatory test for COVID-19 and 14-day managed quarantine or isolation.